pavan-k1/Pydoc_generator/README.md

 ## Features

-* ✅ Automatic docstring generation for Python scripts
+* Automatic docstring generation for Python scripts
-* ✅ Support for functions, classes, and methods
+* Support for functions, classes, and methods
-* ✅ Docstring coverage visualization with charts
+* Docstring coverage visualization with charts
-* ✅ Validation of existing docstrings
+* Validation of existing docstrings
-* ✅ User-friendly React frontend with modern UI
+* User-friendly React frontend with modern UI
-* ✅ File upload, storage, and management
-* ✅ Detailed step-by-step analysis for each code node

 ---